zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[missing-semester / missing-semester](https://github.com/missing-semester/missing-semester) - The Missing Semester of Your CS Education 📚
 ## Unknown

+* 【2024-10-16】[enochtangg / quick-SQL-cheatsheet](https://github.com/enochtangg/quick-SQL-cheatsheet) - A quick reminder of all SQL queries and examples on how to use them.
 * 【2024-10-10】[stackblitz / webcontainer-core](https://github.com/stackblitz/webcontainer-core) - Dev environments.
 In your web app.
 * 【2024-10-04】[tauri-apps / awesome-tauri](https://github.com/tauri-apps/awesome-tauri) - 🚀 Awesome Tauri Apps, Plugins and Resources
 * 【2024-10-04】[searxng / searxng-docker](https://github.com/searxng/searxng-docker) - The docker-compose files for setting up a SearXNG instance with docker.